solana-labs/solana/docs/src/developing/clients/jsonrpc-api.md

 ### getSlot

-Returns the slot associated with the given commitment level
+Returns the slot that has reached the [given or default commitment level](jsonrpc-api.md#configuring-state-commitment)

-If the commitment level is not provided, then this method returns the highest finalized slot.

 #### Parameters: